ubccr/xdmod-value-analytics/specs/SPECS.md

 Organizations
 -------------

-An organization is defined simply as a name and abbreviation and an XDMoD-VA installation at a single institution will typically define a single organization to represent the institution.
-However, to support cases where a person may be affiliated with multiple organizations as part of their institutional obligations, we allow the definition of multiple organizations.
+An organization is defined simply as a name and abbreviation.
+An XDMoD-VA installation at a single institution will typically define a single organization to represent the institution.
+However, to support cases where a person may be affiliated with multiple organizations as part of their institutional obligations or the aggregation of data from multiple organizations or sub-organizations, we allow the definition of multiple organizations.
 It is assumed that each organization name and abbreviation will be unique.

     {
         "name": "University at Buffalo",